I2345/Felix-Hub/README.md

 Felix hub is currently going on a massive overhaul therefore this version will not get updated for any patchs.

-The discord is being made so you can report bugs and we can update the list but do not expect them getting updated.
+Discord: https://discord.gg/fTmuCFgVFB so you can report bugs!

 Thank you :)